waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Inventory: Mint x1, Bitter x1, Ice x1, PsnCure x1.

 # Strategy
 - Olivine Lighthouse: Systematically explore each floor for upward ladders.
+Currently on 3F.
-- Backtrack for 7 standard Berries after reaching Olivine City or finding Jasmine.
+- 3F Plan: Explore the southern part of the floor to find a way to the eastern section (where the item and upward ladder are).
-- Plan: Explore the northwest corner of 2F to find the ladder to 3F.
+- Backtrack for 7 standard Berries after finding Jasmine.

 # Trainer Progress (Olivine Lighthouse)
-- Gentleman Alfred (16, 8): Noctowl Lv20.
+- Gentleman Alfred (16, 8, 2F): Noctowl Lv20.
 Defeated.
-- Sailor Huey (11, 3): Poliwag Lv18, Poliwhirl Lv18.
+- Sailor Huey (11, 3, 2F): Poliwag Lv18, Poliwhirl Lv18.
 Defeated.